 This story was originally published and last updated .

-There are several new features and tweaks in Chrome OS 87 that are not yet part of the default Chrome OS experience.
+There are several new features and tweaks in Chrome OS 88 that are not yet part of the default experience.
 They are likely not stable enough to be enabled for everyone while they're still in development.
 Some of these experimental features are tucked behind a page where they can be manually switched on or off.
-You can find these switches, or "flags," by typing chrome://flags in Chrome’s URL bar and hitting enter.
+You can find these switches, or "flags," by typing chromem://flags in Chrome’s URL bar and hitting enter.
 Here is a list of flags we recommend trying out.

 Linux (Beta) pointer fix

-Linux (Beta) is an operating system that runs in a container under Chrome OS, giving you access to a large selection of Linux apps like Inkscape, Audacity, and Steam.
+Linux (Beta) operates in a container under Chrome OS, giving you access to a large selection of Linux apps like Inkscape, Audacity, and Steam.
 The following flag will help to improve the Linux experience.

 - Unable to play games on your Chromebook due to the frustrating cursor?
-Enable this Chrome flag to allow Linux applications to request exclusive use of the mouse pointer.
-This is necessary when playing Linux games on Chrome OS.
+Enable this Chrome flag to allow Linux applications to request the mouse pointer, necessary when playing Linux games on Chrome OS.

-Want to toggle on some new flags that bring cosmetic changes to the Chrome and Chrome OS UI?
+Want to toggle on some new flags that bring cosmetic changes to the Chrome OS UI?
 This set of flags will round corners and change other elements.

 The new Chrome OS global media controls move the media notifications into the shelf settings.

 - Google is now testing adaptive icons to bring consistency to apps on Chrome OS.
-Enable this Chrome flag to bring adaptive launcher icons to Chrome OS, which adds a Pixel-esque white dinner plate to the icons.
+Enable this Chrome flag to add a circle frame around application icons.